-The Internet adds an ever-increasing number of ways to expose people—with potentially embarrassing facts reappearing on searches for years.
-The NYU Journalism Department faculty believes that privacy should never be taken lightly and recommends that student reporters not inquire into sources’ personal lives unless doing so is relevant to the story they are researching.
-The fact that a local politician has patronized a gay bar might be his private business; the fact that a local politician known for anti-gay stances had patronized that bar might be the public’s business.
+The internet adds an ever-increasing number of ways to expose people—with potentially embarrassing facts reappearing on searches for years.
+The NYU Journalism Institute faculty believes that privacy should never be taken lightly and recommends that student reporters not inquire into sources’ personal lives unless doing so is relevant to the story they are researching.
+The fact that a local politician has patronized a gay bar might be their private business; the fact that a local politician known for anti-gay stances had patronized that bar might be the public’s business.

-Masquerading: The vast majority of the time journalists should make clear to the people they are interviewing that they are journalists.
-State your name and affiliation up front; i.e., Jane Smith, New York University Department of Journalism, and your purpose in contacting a source.
+The vast majority of the time journalists should make clear to the people they are interviewing that they are journalists.
+State your name and affiliation up front; i.e., Jane Smith, Carter Institute of Journalism at New York University, and your purpose in contacting a source.
 In highly unusual circumstances there may be good reasons for not identifying oneself as a journalist.
 For example, if observing police officers interactions with protestors at a rally, or reviewing a restaurant or videotaping counterfeit merchandise in New York’s Chinatown, identifying yourself as a reporter may not be appropriate since it could affect the type of treatment (or quality of food) you receive.
 Likewise, if conducting an undercover assignment, especially if outing oneself as a reporter could result in potential harm.
 But these are rare examples.

-Web: Often reporters scour discussion threads, message boards, blog comments and online communities seeking ideas and information without identifying themselves as journalists.
+Often reporters scour discussion threads, message boards, forums and online communities seeking ideas and information without identifying themselves as journalists.
 It may be permissible to cite the information if it shows, say, how some YouTube users reacted to a specific video on the site.
-Obviously it is not always necessary for a journalist to identify herself in that circumstance.
-But if a reporter wishes to use information from a blog, e-mail thread or other Web sources, she should be mindful that deception is endemic to the Internet.
-If at all possible, the reporter should attempt to contact the person who posted the information, identify herself as a reporter, and try to persuade the source to provide full identification.
+Obviously it is not always necessary for a journalist to identify themselves in that circumstance.
+But if a reporter wishes to use information from a forum/chatroom, email chain or other online sources, they should be mindful that deception is endemic to the internet.
+If at all possible, the reporter should attempt to contact the person who posted the information, identify themselves as a reporter, and try to persuade the source to provide full identification.

 Before engaging in any undercover work for a class assignment, consult your professor.
 Carefully consider whether your reporting could violate criminal or civil law (See the Legal section for more information).
 Weigh the potential harm involved.
 Could relying on subterfuge get you arrested?
 Could it lead to violence?
 Does it invade someone’s privacy, especially in a non-public area like a home or an office?
 Are there laws in your state against recording without a person’s permission, or specifically against using hidden cameras?
 Might it undermine the validity of your story?
 These are serious questions to consider.